paulov-t/FrostbiteModdingTool/README.md

 ## Credits
 - Paulv2k4 / Paulov-t - Main developer of this Tool
-- Jaycensolo - Jay has been a great help in testing almost everything this Tool does
+- Jaycensolo - Jay has been a great help in testing any mod for FIFA this tool generates
+- [@xAranaktu](https://github.com/xAranaktu) - This man is a legend of the world of FIFA / EASportsFC.
+Is the main reason modding is still available in FIFA 23 and beyond.
 - Somers - Made an enormous mod for FIFA 21 and really put this tool to the test
-- [Aranaktu](https://github.com/xAranaktu) - This man is a legend
 - [Frosty Tool](https://github.com/CadeEvs/FrostyToolsuite) development team.
 All the `original code` for `FrostySdk`,`SDK Generator` and `Modding` came decompilation of their Toolsuite using ILSpy in 2019.
 As of September 2022, Frosty Toolsuite is open source on [GitHub](https://github.com/CadeEvs/FrostyToolsuite)
 - [FIFA Editor Tool](https://www.fifaeditortool.com/) development team.
 Used for research into how to properly handle Meshes for FIFA 21.